Apologies over cultural appropriation debate ‘insufficient’: Indigenous scholar

 “As Jon himself has indicated, he has for some time felt a tension between his responsibilities as [editor in chief] of The Walrus and his personal role as an outspoken and opinionated commentator and provocateur in other print, broadcast, and social-media outlets.”

-In an appearance on CBC’s The National over the weekend, Mr. Kay said his departure didn’t have much to do with the cultural appropriation issue.
-“This was a long time coming; people don’t get along with their boss sometimes, it happens.
-I’m not the first person to quit on that basis.”
+In a National Post commentary posted Tuesday, Mr. Kay – who has already said his departure didn’t have much to do with the cultural appropriation issue – explained that his resignation was not an indictment of The Walrus, but a recognition that the stress of the job was hurting his relationships, and left him with fewer opportunities to write.

+He also mentioned fighting with his boss – Ms. Ambrose – “like pretty much every other employed human being on the planet.”

-When asked about that, Ms. Ambrose said “publishers and editors have always butted heads.”
+When asked about comments Mr. Kay had previously made about that, Ms. Ambrose said Monday night “publishers and editors have always butted heads.”

 Follow @marshaledermanon Twitter:

-Note: Editor's Note: An earlier version of this story incorrectly said Turtle Lodge is in Saskatchewan.
-In fact, it is in Manitoba.
-This version has been corrected.Report Typo/Error